jomido/react-ts-hooks/README.md

-# ts-react-components: Typescript React Components
+# react-ts-hooks: Typescript React Components

 This project was me testing the React waters again, but this time with:
  - the new-ish Hooks API, and